Connecting Mental Health + Physical Health to Diabetes

 My passion is connecting the DOTS (hence the acronym of my practice) between mental health and physical health… and everything in between 🙂

 From a young age, I learned that there is a lot more to this disease than meets the eye.
-As a child, my younger brother was diagnosed with Type 1 and I was immediately fascinated.
-Soon after his diagnosis, I attended a summer camp for kids with diabetes, met other kids with diabetes and did my best to follow their self-management practices with glucose checks and saline injections.
+As a child, my younger brother was diagnosed with type 1 and I was immediately fascinated.
+Soon after his diagnosis, I attended a summer camp for kids with diabetes, met other kids with diabetes and did my best to follow their self-management practices with blood glucose checks and saline injections.

 At home, I assumed a large responsibility for my brother’s diabetes care.
 My understanding of the dynamics of diabetes further evolved as a teenager when I struggled to manage his HbA1c as we bounced between recently separated parents.
 As he grew, so did my understanding of the dynamic lifelong trajectory and course of unique struggles that accompany diabetes.

 The social element, and how that evolves with the age of the person with diabetes is important to consider.
 The family, home and living situation is a major influence!
 Also depending on age this level of influence can be “make or break.”
 The mental health side… you could understand how a person might not care much about diabetes if they are so depressed that peeling themselves out of bed every day is an accomplishment, or if they have just lost a loved one, are in an abusive relationship, or are drowning in the stress of trying to balance work and home life….
 On the behavioral front, this demonstrates that the buck doesn’t stop with education, a person has got to put that into action.
 Sometimes folks simply struggle with taking action, finding motivation or confidence, or simply knowing where to start.